nmhkahn/mentoring-tensorflow/README.md

 $ cd location_you_want
 # .venv3 can be changeable (whatever you want)
 $ virtualenv .venv3 -p python3

+# to activate virtual env
+# .venv3 can be changeable
+$ source .venv3/bin/activate
 ```

 And then, you must install python libraries using pip.
 See `requirements.txt` for more info.